 But why choose?
 Both are great and can have a place in a well-balanced program.

-Like most things, it depends.
+It can be, but like most things, it depends on your objective.
 If you need to run for your sport or health and fitness goals, then run.
 If you don’t like to run and have painful joints, then walking uphill at almost any percent incline is better.
 Enjoyment and consistency are key.

 Is running or walking uphill better for weight loss?

-Running is better for weight loss but not by much.
+Running is technically better for weight loss because of the increase in calories burned, but not by much.
 Both have similar health and caloric-burning benefits.

-Yes, walking uphill is good cardio.
-The incline increases your heart rate and demand for oxygen more than walking on flat ground.
+Yes, walking uphill does count as cardio.
+In fact, you could consider uphill walking good cardio as the incline increases your heart rate and oxygen demand more than walking on flat ground.

 Further reading